Skip to content

 • row count,

-• sequentials read and index read counts (PostgreSQL only),
+• sequential read and index read counts (PostgreSQL only),

 • index row fetch count (PostgreSQL only),